 For all pets, it's best to stick with only feeding them pet food.
 If they get ahold of a piece of human food you drop now and then, it won’t usually be an issue, but it’s better for their overall health if most of what they eat is the kind of food made specifically for their species.

-While prevention’s always the best goal, sometimes animals will get into things they shouldn’t.
+While prevention’s always the best goal, sometimes pets will get into things they shouldn’t.
 Your first move should be to call the vet.
 They’ll give you a clear idea of how serious the issue is.
-If your 60-pound dog eats a small chocolate bar, they’ll probably tell you not to worry too much, but if it’s a serious emergency they’ll let you know what to do.
+If your 60-pound dog eats a small chocolate bar, they might tell you not to worry too much, but if it’s a serious emergency they’ll let you know what to do.

 There's no uniform way to pet-proof your home- it varies by pet and home.
 To get a more personalized idea of what you can and should do to make your home safe for a pet, you may benefit from talking to an expert.

 In the meantime, we’ll take you through a typical home room-by-room to discuss the common hazards found in each and suggest easy ways to deal with them.